 Note: In regards to the Member Map, we prefer the general area, such as your town or city, not your exact location.
 Your privacy is important and your general area is more then sufficient to alert others with similar interests that you are nearby.

-As a registered member there should be an option to "write blog" clicking on it will lead you to a page which will require you to set up your blog, the blog set up process should be fairly straight forward similar to the member gallery feature.
+As a registered member there should be an option to write a blog (Located in your profile page) clicking on this menu will lead you to a page which will require you to set up your blog, the blog set up process should be fairly straight forward similar to the member gallery feature.

 You will be asked to name and customize your blog, it may request a category, if so that would be "member blogs" but for the most part the process should be fairly automated and simple.
-Should any difficulties arise please do not hesitate to contact the admin (Jafira) or a mod.
+New posts can be submitted from your blog dashboard menu Should any difficulties arise please do not hesitate to contact the admin (Jafira) or a mod.

 Any registered member should be able to post an event to the site's calendar, you are encouraged to do so, that is what it's there for!
 We only ask that your submission have some relevance to yourself, the community or to other members.